 People who are not vocal about their wishes and preferences are often misunderstood.

-If you are looking to build your self-confidence, consider participating in the Assertiveness & Self Confidence Training Course offered by pdtraining in Christchurch and other cities in New Zealand.
+If you are looking to build your self-confidence, consider participating in the Assertiveness and Self Confidence Training Course offered by pdtraining in Auckland and other cities in New Zealand.